 Somerville man charged with murder in fatal stabbing of Maryrose Fealey

-SOMERVILLE – A 27-year-old borough man has been charged with the murder of a well-known borough woman who was found stabbed near her North Bridge Street home last week.
+SOMERVILLE – A 27-year-old borough man has been charged with the killing of a well-known borough woman who was found stabbed near her North Bridge Street home last week.

-David C. Shroitman was arrested and charged with the killing of Mary Rose Fealey, Somerset County Prosecutor John McDonald said.
+David C. Shroitman was arrested and charged Monday with murder in the death of Maryrose Fealey, Somerset County Prosecutor John McDonald said.

-Shroitman also was charged with possession of a weapon, tampering with physical evidence and hindering apprehension.
-He is being held at the Somerset County Jail pending a detention hearing.
+Shroitman also was charged with possession of a weapon, tampering with physical evidence and hindering apprehension, McDonald said, and he was being held at the Somerset County Jail pending a detention hearing.

 Shroitman and Fealey were members of Somerville High School's 2014 graduating class.

 Somerville police received a 911 call around 10:20 p.m.
-Tuesday about an unresponsive woman outside a housing complex on North Bridge Street, according to Somerset County Prosecutor John McDonald.
+Tuesday about an unresponsive woman outside a housing complex on North Bridge Street, according to McDonald.
 Arriving officers found Fealey with multiple stab wounds, and she was pronounced dead at the scene, McDonald said.

 More: Community mourns Somerville woman who was 'a light in the room'